Shopify/quilt/packages/react-cookie/README.md

 #### `useCookie(name: string)`

-This hook is called with the name of a given cookie and returns the current value of the cookie and a way to set the value of the cookie.
+This hook is called with the name of a given cookie and returns the current value and a setter for that cookie.

 ```tsx
 function MyComponent({cookie}: {cookie: string}) {